Welcome to Hope and a Home

 Education Coordinator

-Cierre Hunter is the Educational Advocate at Hope and a Home.
-Cierre has 10 plus years of experience as a Special Education teacher, working with students in grades ranging from K – 12 as well as teaching adults pursuing a GED.
+Cierre Johnson is Hope and a Home’s Education Coordinator.
+Cierre has over 14 years of experience as a Special Education teacher, working with students in grades ranging from K – 12 as well as teaching adults pursuing a GED.
 Cierre’s expertise is working with and advocating for a diverse population of students including: students with moderate to severe physical and health disabilities; moderate to severe learning disabilities; and a variety of Social and Emotional Disabilities.
-As a Special Education Teacher, Cierre worked to engage students and their parents by creating a positive learning focused classroom community.
-Cierre devotes her passion for teaching by celebrating diversity and providing a quality education that is accessible for all students regardless of disability, socioeconomic status, race, age or gender.
-Cierre advocates for students by building a support network for students between school, teachers and home to ensure proper resources are provided to guarantee an excellent education.
+Cierre brings her experience as a teacher to Hope and a Home, engaging children and their parents by creating a positive environment in which they work together to develop the best plan for success.
+Cierre advocates for students by building a support network for them between school, teachers, and home to ensure proper resources are provided to guarantee an excellent education.
 Ultimately, Cierre’s mission and values align with the premise that “education is the golden ticket out of poverty.”

 Bryce Cromartie